 2. Victoria Park

-If you really fancy going on a hike then feel free to trek the entire 86.18 hectares of Victoria Park, just make sure you wrap up warm!
+If you really fancy going on a hike then feel free to trek the entire 86.18 hectares of Victoria Park in Hackney, just make sure you wrap up warm!
 If you don’t feel like going on quite so long an adventure then just stroll around the park grounds taking in the crisp, city air and think about your hopes, dreams, boxes, favourite Christmas presents or whatever it is that people think about on Boxing Day!

 📍Paddington Basin, London W2

-4. Hammersmith Bridge
+4. Barnes & Hammersmith

 5. The London LOOP

 Known as the M25 for pedestrians (but a lot prettier), the London Outer Orbital Path is 152 miles long, so you’ll certainly burn off all that Christmas dinner, chocolate and wine if you walk the whole thing!
 It will take you across the parks, woods and fields of Outer London.
 If you manage to complete the whole LOOP, you can even download a nifty little printable certificate from TfL’s website.